 \textbf{Natural}.
 A realistic pair of \dd and \pd should emulate how real-life users would describe the planning domain and problem, such that a human problem solver would understand and have just enough information to find a plan.
 To create such descriptions, we use a human-in-the-loop, model-assisted data generation approach.

-To generate \dd, we ask GPT-4o with high temperature to generate and paraphrase a seed annotated \dd, and then manually verify the correctness by making sure it lists the correct predicates, preconditions and effects, which are not unique.
-We next verify the naturalness of the generated text by making there were variations in language throughout all descriptions generated, but was not giving out unnecessary information.
+To generate \dds, we ask \texttt{gpt-4o} with high temperature to generate and paraphrase a seed annotated \dd, and then manually verify the correctness by making sure it lists the correct predicates, preconditions and effects, which are not unique.
+We next verify the naturalness of the generated text by making sure there were variations in language throughout all descriptions generated, but unnecessary information was not given out.

-To generate \pd, we provide the model with a symbolic configuration that contains the number blocks, the initial stack configuration and the goal stack configuration.
-The model then `humanize' the problem by making it sound natural, given a couple of seed exemplars.
-We manually verify the correctness of the dataset of the non-templated problems by hand by comparing them against the problem configurations.
+To generate \pds, we provide the model with a symbolic configuration containing the initial and goal states of the problem.
+The model then `humanizes' the problem by making it sound natural, given a couple of seed exemplars.
+We manually verify the correctness of the datasets of the non-templated problems by hand by comparing them against the problem configurations.
 We then verify the naturalness of the \pd by making sure there is variation but no ambiguity in its language.